QuickBooks Blog

 There will always be necessary expenses you have to make when running your business, but look at some of your spendings that may be nonessential.
 Are you paying for software or subscriptions you no longer use?
 Reducing or eliminating these types of expenses can free up cash without affecting your day-to-day operations.

 Also, don’t be afraid to negotiate with your suppliers.
-For example, if you’ve built a good relationship, ask for a 5-10% discount in exchange for paying invoices early or request extended payment terms — like net 60 instead of net 30— so you have more time to manage your cash flow.
+For example, if you’ve built a good relationship, ask for a 5-10% discount in exchange for paying invoices early or request extended payment terms—like net 60 instead of net 30— so you have more time to manage your cash flow.

 Increase sales revenue

-You should also focus on ways to help increase the cash coming into your business.
-One of the best ways to do this is by upselling.
 For example, if you run an auto shop and a customer only wants an oil change, take the opportunity to inspect their car for other potential issues, like worn tires or brake pads that need replacing.
 You can boost your sales and possibly gain a loyal customer by showing a commitment to their safety and vehicle health.

 Loyal programs are another way to keep customers coming back and spending money.
 Sticking with the auto shop example, you could offer a punch card and mark each time they get an oil change.
 When they reach their fifth oil change, they’ll receive a free one.